zhang0jhon/AttentionOCR/README.md

 Scene text detection algorithm is modified from [__Tensorpack FasterRCNN__](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN), and we only open source code in this repository for scene text recognition.
 I upload ICDAR2019 ArT competition model to docker hub, please refer to [Docker](#Docker).
 For more details, please refer to our [__arXiv technical report__](https://arxiv.org/abs/1912.04561).

-Note that our text recognition algorithm not only recognizes Latin and Non-Latin characters, but also supports horizontal and vertical text recognition in one model.
+Our text recognition algorithm not only recognizes Latin and Non-Latin characters, but also supports horizontal and vertical text recognition in one model.
 It is convenient for multi-lingual arbitrary-shaped text recognition.

 **Note that the competition model in docker container as described in our technical report is slightly different from the recognition model trained from this updated repository.**